One of the many wonderful aspects of life in Barcelona is the public transport network.

 How to use the T-Casual on the bus network:

-[Remember the T-Casual is a unipersonal ticket.
-So, if you have no rides left on your T-Casual you will NOT be able to borrow a ride from someone else's ticket — (as you could with the T-10 ticket ) — you will be obliged to buy a single/senzill/one-way ticket for 2,40€.
+Remember the T-Casual is a unipersonal ticket.
+So, if you have no rides left on your T-Casual you will NOT be able to borrow a ride from someone else's ticket unless they have a T-Familiar — you will be obliged to buy a single/senzill/one-way ticket for 2,40€.

 Here’s a photo of a ticket machine on a bus: